IHE/RAD.IRA/input/pagecontent/volume-1.md

   </tbody>
 </table>

-If the report context is resumed, then the Image Display shall be able to restore the application to the same state associated to the report context as before the interruption.
+If the report context is resumed, then the Image Display shall be able to restore the application to a state associated to the report context closely resemble the application state before the interruption.

 > Note: The DiagnosticReport-open event does not explicitly indicate if the report context is new or resumed.
-See [Subscriber Local Context and Local State](volume-1.html#1xx4110-subscriber-local-context-and-local-state) for design considerations.
+See [Subscriber Local Context and Local State](volume-1.html#1xx4110-resuming-contexts-subscriber-local-context-and-local-state) for design considerations.

-TODO: Figure out what baseline requirements to avoid disfunctionality.
-Or may be just leave it to product implementation?

 ##### 1:XX.1.1.1.2 Event Producing Requirements